Abortion industry bailout

 It’s called plausible deniability.

 And being “unaccountable” is key to making it happen.
 Unless enough

 senators do what Orrin Hatch did by pressing for clarification.
-Look at
+Look at this exchange:

 Further evidence of the hidden abortion expansion in the